Eldershield Upgrade Comparison : The Ultimate Guide

-If you are then this is the most comprehensive review you’ll ever need (or find)!
+This is the most comprehensive review you’ll need (or find)

-I’ll be comparing head to head Aviva’s Mycare, Great Eastern’s Eldershield Comprehensive and Ntuc’s Primeshield.
+We’ll be comparing head-to-head Aviva’s Mycare, Great Eastern’s Eldershield Comprehensive and NTUC’s PrimeShield.

-1. What is Eldershield Supplement Plans and Should You Upgrade?
+1. What are Eldershield Supplement Plans and Should You Upgrade?

-Eldershield Supplement plans are the same as eldershield upgrade.
-Your insurance agent may call it enhanced eldershield.
+Eldershield Supplement plans are ElderShield upgrades.
+Some insurance agents call it enhanced ElderShield.

-If your answer is no, then look into upgrading your Eldershield.
+If your answer is no, you should consider upgrading ElderShield.

-If you want to upgrade your eldershield, then read on for the ultimate comparison between the 3 insurance companies.
+If you’re looking to upgrade your ElderShield, read on for the ultimate comparison between the 3 insurance companies.

 2. Which Eldershield Supplement Pays Out More

-I’m sure you want the best bang for your buck when choosing the right upgrade option.
+I’m sure you want the best bang for your buck when choosing the right upgrade option, right?